gbv/bartoc.org/README.md

 npm install
 ~~~

+## Setup

+### Transform legacy data

+*this step only documented for historical reasons, don't run this*

-Optionally transform the Drupal export from September 2020 and other vocabulary files to JSKOS format (requires Perl >= 5.14 without additional modules):
+Before relaunch in October 2020 the Drupal export from September 2020 had to be transformed and (requires Perl >= 5.14 without additional modules):

 ~~~sh
 npm run data